Pushwoosh/pushwoosh-ios-sdk/Documentation/PushNotificationManager.md

 # <a name="heading"></a>class PushNotificationManager : NSObject
-PushNotificationManager class offers access to the singleton-instance of the push manager responsible for registering the device with the APS servers, receiving and processing push notifications.
+PushNotificationManager class offers access to the singleton-instance of the push manager responsible for registering the device with the APS servers, receiving and processing push notifications.<br/>Deprecated.
+Use Pushwoosh class instead.
 ## Members

 <table>